Ikechukwu980/dynamic-website-fleetcart/README.md

      - check RSA AND .pem
      - click create key pair and make sure you save the private key.

-# STEP 10, CREATE AN RDS INSTANCE.
+# STEP 10, CREATE AN RDS DATABASE.
     1. Navigate to RDS in your console and select subnet group
         - click on create DB subnet group
         - Name: practice-DB-SG